miraland-labs/solarti-program-library/token-lending/cli/README.md

-# SPL Token Lending CLI
+# Solarti Token Lending CLI

-A basic command line interface for initializing lending markets and reserves for SPL Token Lending.
+A basic command line interface for initializing lending markets and reserves for Solarti Token Lending.

 See https://spl.solana.com/token-lending for more details